rodweleo/rodweleo/README.md

 ## 🚀 About Me

-I'm a Software Engineer with a keen interest in Full-Stack Development, Artificial Intelligence, and Blockchain; leveraging technology for sustainable development.
+I'm a Software Engineer with a keen interest in App Development, Artificial Intelligence, and Blockchain.

 ## 🖥️ Languages and Tools